nextcloud/documentation/admin_manual/enterprise_external_storage/s3_swift_as_primary_object_store_configuration.rst

 =============================================================

 In ownCloud Enterprise Subscription, you can configure S3 objects as primary storage.
-This replaces the default data directory, which is ``/var/www/owncloud/data`` on default Linux installations, and ``C:\inetpub\wwwroot\owncloud\data`` on Windows servers.
-However, you may need to keep the ``data/`` directory for these reasons:
+This replaces the default ownCloud ``owncloud/data`` directory.
+You may still need to keep the ``owncloud/data`` directory for these reasons:

 * The ownCloud log file is saved in the data directory
-* Legacy apps may not support using anything but the ``data/`` directory
+* Legacy apps may not support using anything but the ``owncloud/data`` directory

 You can move your logfile by changing its location in ``config.php``.
-You may still need ``data/`` for backwards compatibility with some apps.
+You may still need ``owncloud/data`` for backwards compatibility with some apps.

 Implications
 ------------

-It is important to note that ownCloud in object store mode will expect exclusive access to the object store container, because it only stores the binary data for each file.
-The metadata is currently kept in the local database for performance reasons.
+ownCloud in object store mode expects exclusive access to the object store container, because it only stores the binary data for each file.
+The metadata are kept in the local database for performance reasons.

 The current implementation is incompatible with any app that uses direct file I/O and circumvents the ownCloud virtual filesystem.
 That includes